MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_02_NSGs.md

 2. On the **myVMMgmt** Overview blade, click **Connect** and, in the drop down menu, click **Connect**.

-3. Click **Connect via RDP** and use it to connect to the **myVMMgmt** Azure VM via Remote Desktop.
+3. Download the RDP file and use it to connect to the **myVMMgmt** Azure VM via Remote Desktop.
 When prompted to authenticate, provide the following credentials:

    |Setting|Value|
    |---|---|